TheArmbreaker/SwimSim/_sources/intro.md

 ### Background Gina Lueckenkemper

-For example in an interview on the Youtube Channel from [Suttgarter Zeitung & Suttgarter Nachrichten (2018)](https://youtu.be/2HR6FPdYYMw) Gina Lueckenkemper, a German sprinter and meanwhile European Champion, speaks about unexpected long travel time to tournaments - 14 hours instead of 5 hours - and other influences on consistent performance.
+For example in an interview on the Youtube Channel from [Stuttgarter Zeitung & Stuttgarter Nachrichten (2018)](https://youtu.be/2HR6FPdYYMw) Gina Lueckenkemper, a German sprinter and meanwhile European Champion, speaks about unexpected long travel time to tournaments - 14 hours instead of 5 hours - and other influences on consistent performance.
 Additionally following sentence once was said, according to an not very reliable source, but I know equal statements from her podcasts and other interviews.
 > "Ich habe immer Probleme mit den Matratzen.
 Die sind weich und ziemlich durchgelegen.
 Mein Rücken ist da eh etwas empfindlich.
 Ich gehe jeden Tag zum Chiropraktiker, dann geht das wieder.“ (Gina Lueckenkemper according to [bild.de: 2022])